open5e/open5e/source/monsters/tome-of-beasts/B/broodiken.rst

 7 (1d10 + 2) piercing damage.

-**Attach.** When a broodiken succeeds on a bite attack, its teeth latch on, grappling the target (escape DC 9).
+**Attach.** When a broodiken succeeds on a bite attack, its teeth latch on, and the target is :ref:`srd:grappled` (escape DC 9).
 On each of its turns, its bite attack hits automatically as long as it can maintain its grapple.